Could You Be a Celebrity Nanny?

 Do You Enjoy Children?

 No matter whom you nanny for, the goal is providing excellent care for the children.
-A celebrity family is no different, so the top priority is that you're an exceptional caregiver.
+A celebrity family is no different, so the top priority is that you're an exceptional child care provider.
 As Moon puts it, "Each child should be given loving, caring, respectful guidance, no matter who their parents are."

 Are You Willing to Put Your Own Life on Hold?